Using the queue in the Sonos app

 You can see the queue for the currently-selected room in the Now Playing section of the Sonos app.
 There are different ways to get to the queue based on which version of the Sonos app you’re using.

-S1 Controller for macOS and Windows
+Sonos App for macOS or Windows

-The queue is always visible under the Now Playing section in the center of the window.
+• The queue is always visible under the Now Playing section in the center of the window.

 Still need help?